GSA/digitalgov.gov/content/posts/2014-09-09-trends-on-tuesday-are-only-11-of-websites-responsive.md

   - United States Department of Health and Human Services
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/250-x-250-Flat-design-concept-of-responsive-design-totallyPic.com-iStock-Thinkstock-484543733.jpg" alt="Flat design concept of responsive design" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/250-x-250-Flat-design-concept-of-responsive-design-totallyPic.com-iStock-Thinkstock-484543733.jpg" alt="Flat design concept of responsive design" %}

 Roughly 1 in 9 (11%) websites have adopted responsive Web design, according to <a title="research" href="http://www.guypo.com/mobile/rwd-ratio-in-top-100000-websites-refined/" target="_blank">research</a> conducted by Guy Podjarny in January.
 While the number has risen in the last 7 months, I know you’re probably a little underwhelmed by that number.
 But if you are one of the agencies that have gone through the process of developing a responsive site, you are aware of the challenges that can often get in the way of progress.

 [Responsive Web design](https://www.WHATEVER/tag/responsive-web-design/) isn’t a silver bullet for your agency’s mobile strategy.
 But when done right, it can provide users with the fast, easy experience they are seeking.
 Smashing Magazine suggests a <a title="few tricks" href="http://www.smashingmagazine.com/2014/07/22/responsive-web-design-should-not-be-your-only-mobile-strategy/" target="_blank">few tricks</a> that can improve your existing responsive solutions and maximize performance for users:

   * Deliver each document to all devices with the same URL and the same content, but not necessarily with the same structure.
   * When starting from scratch, follow a mobile-first approach.